PaleovirologyLab/hi-fever/README.md

 ## NCBI nr proteins db

-- For the reciprocal DIAMOND BLASTx stage, a local nr or clustered nr DIAMOND formatted database is recommended.
+- For the reciprocal DIAMOND BLASTp stage, a local nr or clustered nr DIAMOND formatted database is recommended.
 - A clustered nr version is [made available by Arcadia Science](https://github.com/Arcadia-Science/2023-nr-clustering).
 To download and format:

 ```